jaimetavares-code/DiscordBot/README.md

 # Maddy Perez - Discord Bot

 <h1>Why did I create this discord bot?</h1>
 The reason I created this bot, was so a friend could use gifs on her discord server!
-She was very devastated because she wanted a character from a show to display gifs from said show and the characters.
+She was upset because she wanted a character from a show to display gifs from said show and the characters.
 With that in mind, I looked up some tutorials, mashed code together, and the bot was created!

 <h1>Can I invite the bot to my server?</h1>